Sushma-Ravindra/RISCV-Workshop/README.md

 In the RISC-V instruction set architecture (ISA), instructions are categorized based on their formats and functionalities.
 The I-type, R-type, and S-type instructions are three common categories of instructions in RISC-V. These categories help describe the structure of the instruction and how they operate on data.

     I-Type Instructions (Immediate): I-type instructions are used for operations that involve an immediate value (constant) and a register.
 The immediate value is encoded within the instruction itself.
 Common examples include ADDI (add immediate), LW (load word), and SW (store word).
 Syntax: OP rd, rs1, imm

     R-Type Instructions (Register): R-type instructions are used for operations that involve registers.
 The operation is specified by the opcode, and both source registers and destination registers are used.
 Common examples include ADD (add), SUB (subtract), and AND (bitwise AND).
 Syntax: OP rd, rs1, rs2

     S-Type Instructions (Store): S-type instructions are used for storing data from a register into memory.
 They involve two registers and an offset that determines the memory location.
 Common examples include SW (store word) and SH (store halfword).
 Syntax: OP rs2, imm(rs1) Registers As we can see in the above figure 5bits are needed to represent each register.
 So if we calculate total number of registers we can have it will be, 2^5=32.
-Different types of registers is shown below.
+Different types of registers is shown above.

-## RV-D2SK1 - L2 - Memory Allocation for Double Words

-## RV-D2SK1 - L3 - Load, Add ,Store Instructions with examples

-## RV-D2SK1 - L4 - Concluding 32 Registers and their respective ABI names

 </details>